Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/08-session/00-session-intro.md

 # SESSION
 ---
-In this module we'll discuss the concept of a session.
+In this module, we'll discuss the concept of a session.

 <hr>